kweng2/kweng2.github.io/_posts/2015-12-12-connecting-web-audio-api-to-a-source-file.md

 Note here, that we need to access the zeroth element of  wrapped jQuery object.

-Next, create an analyzer node, which can do all the cool stuff, then link it to the source node:
+**Next**, create an analyzer node, which can do all the cool stuff, then link it to the source node:

 ```javascript
 var analyser = audioCtx.createAnalyser();
 source.connect(analyser);
 ```

 Now, almost everything is connected.
 When the source variable was created, the audio context assumes that that you’re interested in doing something with the source file, such as distorting the sound, adding reverbs, etc. As such, the audio context automatically forces the audio source to not be output to the speakers, unless otherwise instructed.
-To ensure that the audio file still plays, connect the source to the audio context’s destination, usually speakers:
+To ensure that the audio file still plays, **connect the source to the audio context’s destination**, usually speakers:

 ```javascript
 source.connect(audioCtx.destination);